Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Device Design and Methodology

-A multiphysics thermo-stochastic-optical simulation framework, adapted from Wang et al. \cite{wang2021scheme}, was employed to investigate the laser-induced transient and steady-state optical responses associated with phase transitions in GST-467.
+A multiphysics thermo-stochastic-optical simulation framework, adapted from Wang \textit{et al.} \cite{wang2021scheme}, was employed to investigate the laser-induced transient optical responses associated with phase transitions in GST-467.
 The framework integrates heat transfer, stochastic crystallization dynamics, and optical field evolution within a self-consistent iterative scheme.
 A three-dimensional finite-difference heat conduction solver was used to calculate the transient temperature distribution resulting from Gaussian laser excitation.
 The resulting temperature profiles were subsequently used to drive a modified Gillespie Cellular Automata (GCA) model, which statistically simulates nucleation, growth, and dissociation processes based on classical nucleation theory and temperature-dependent viscosity.
-The spatially and temporally evolving crystalline fraction was then converted into effective optical constants via the Lorentz–Lorenz effective medium approximation.
-Reflectivity and transmissivity were determined using the Fresnel equations and the characteristic matrix method, with the updated optical parameters fed back into the heat-transfer solver to ensure convergence.
-The detailed computational formulation is provided in the section S5 of the supplementary information.
+The spatially and temporally evolving crystalline fraction was then converted into effective optical constants via the Lorentz–Lorenz effective medium approximation \cite{qu2017dynamic}.
+Reflectance and transmittance were determined using the Fresnel equations and the characteristic matrix method, with the updated optical parameters fed back into the heat-transfer solver to ensure convergence.
+This solver analyzes the complete stack of the proposed switch, a SOI waveguide clad with the GST-467 layer.
+As a result, both lateral and vertical conduction into and out of these layers is captured self-consistently.
+The material parameters are listed in Table S1, and the detailed computational formulation is presented in Section S5 of the Supplementary Information.
+Table S2 also compares the reported heat capacities and thermal conductivities of GST-467-related alloys.